 Who interprets the results and how do I get them?

 A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.

 Follow-up examinations may be necessary.
 Your doctor will explain the exact reason why another exam is requested.
 Sometimes a follow-up exam is done because a potential abnormality needs further evaluation with additional views or a special imaging technique.
 A follow-up examination may also be necessary so that any change in a known abnormality can be monitored over time.
 Follow-up examinations are sometimes the best way to see if treatment is working or if a finding is stable or changed over time.

 - MRI is a noninvasive imaging technique that does not involve exposure to ionizing radiation.

-- MRI images of the heart are better than other imaging methods for certain conditions.
+- MR images of the heart are better than other imaging methods for certain conditions.
 This advantage makes MRI an invaluable tool in early diagnosis and evaluation of certain cardiac abnormalities, especially those involving the heart muscle.

 - MRI enables the discovery of abnormalities that might be obscured by bone with other imaging methods.